fhirfactory/pegacorn-communicate-matrix-react-sdk/feature-communicate-list.md

 Mark all messages as read - This option is not available in help setting.
 Credit
 By default credit info credits authors of font, emoji at the moment.
 Credit information is already on screen and set to default.
 There is no copyright info to refer to at this stage.
 ### Feature: 188488
+Web: As an Authenticated Practitioner, I should be able to personalise the General Settings, so that I can control certain system behaviours that will maximise my user experience.
 Profile Picture -  Following expectations were in user story and are met by user story by default.
 These items in list are not configurable and are available in feature by default.
 System can open file location while browsing looking for profile image System can give preview of profile picture before you can save.
 Before saving profile picture you could see profile picture then decide whether or not to save your new profile image.
 Not clicking save button will allow you to save another image or revert back to old image.